Pyramid MoA: A Probabilistic Framework for Cost-Optimized Anytime Inference

 \section{Introduction}

-The rapid proliferation of Large Language Models (LLMs) has created a dichotomy in deployment strategies: utilize "Small Language Models" (SLMs) for low-latency, cost-effective inference, or "Oracle" models (e.g., 70B+ parameters) for high-stakes reasoning.
-Recent Mixture-of-Agents (MoA) approaches attempt to bridge this by layering models.
+The rapid proliferation of Large Language Models (LLMs) has created a persistent tension between inference cost and reasoning capability.
+Recent Mixture-of-Agents (MoA) approaches \cite{wang2024mixture} demonstrate that layering multiple models---leveraging the principle that an ensemble of weaker learners can outperform any individual model---produces stronger outputs than single-model inference.
+However, standard MoA executes all layers for every query regardless of difficulty, ignoring the heterogeneous computational needs of different inputs.
 While emerging works like \textit{Sparse MoA} \cite{smoa2024} and \textit{Residual MoA} (RMoA) \cite{rmoa2025} have begun to explore adaptive termination, they often require architectural modifications or complex internal metrics.

-We reframe the MoA paradigm through the lens of \textbf{Anytime Algorithms} \cite{zilberstein1996using}, proposing a probabilistic anytime approach to multi-agent routing.
-Unlike architectural variants that rely on complex internal metrics, we introduce \textbf{Pyramid MoA}, a framework governed by a distinct, model-agnostic Decision-Theoretic Router.
-This offers a transparent trade-off between solution quality and computational resource consumption.

-\textbf{1.
-The Pyramid Architecture \& Value of Computation:} We treat model selection as a decision-theoretic problem.
-The "pyramid" structure refers to the hierarchical escalation of computational effort and query volume.
-The system begins with a wide base, where all queries are processed by a cost-effective layer of SLMs.
-A lightweight Router then estimates the \textit{Value of Computation (VoC)}---specifically, the probability that escalating to a higher-capability tier will correct an error.
-The workload forms a pyramid as only a filtered subset of increasingly difficult queries ascends to the more computationally expensive models.

-\textbf{2.
-Probabilistic Anytime Property:} Classical anytime algorithms produce a valid solution immediately and improve it iteratively over time.
-Pyramid MoA exhibits a "probabilistic" anytime property: while we cannot guarantee monotonic improvement for every single instance due to LLM stochasticity, the \textit{expected} solution quality strictly increases as queries are routed deeper into the network.

-\textbf{3.
-Bridging the Gap:} Unlike static MoA frameworks, our system halts computation early for 61\% of queries (on GSM8K), achieving 95\% of the Oracle's performance profile while incurring only 39\% of the cost.
-This validates the "Anytime" hypothesis: high-quality reasoning does not require high-cost compute for every query, but rather a mechanism to identify when high-cost compute is necessary.
+We observe that this challenge---deciding how much computation to allocate to a given query---is an instance of a well-studied problem in classical AI: \textbf{anytime computation} \cite{dean1988analysis, zilberstein1996using}.
+An anytime algorithm produces a valid solution immediately and monotonically improves it as additional computation is allocated.
+The associated \emph{monitoring problem} \cite{hansen2001monitoring} asks: when should we stop allocating computation and return the current solution?
+The LLM routing community has been independently reinventing these concepts---early exit strategies, cascade thresholds, confidence-based routing \cite{chen2023frugalgpt, ong2024routellm, teerapittayanon2016branchynet}---without the formal toolkit to analyze them.